About gifted children

 - learn very quickly

-Gifted older children and teenagers might show their natural abilities or talents when they start a new subject – for example, your child might start chemistry at secondary school and learn new ideas much faster than other students.
-Or you might notice talent when your child wins an award – for example, she might get selected to swim at the national championships or get a prize in a national maths competition.
+Gifted older children and teenagers might show their natural abilities or talents when they start a new subject.
+For example, your child might start chemistry at secondary school and learn new ideas much faster than other students.
+Or you might notice talent when your child wins an award – for example, being selected to swim at the national championships or winning a woodwork prize in a local art show.

 You know your child best.
 If you think your child might be gifted or talented or your child has been identified as gifted and talented, you could contact the association for gifted and talented children in your state or territory.
 These associations are listed in our article on support and programs for gifted and talented children.